 - 6.1.
-This application has been publicised by way of a site notice displayed near the site and by letter to nearby residential properties.
+This application has been publicised by way of a site notice displayed near the site, by way of letters to nearby properties and by advertisement in the local newspaper.
 The final date for comments was 29 April 2021, although comments received after this date and before finalising this report have also been taken into account. - 6.2.
 No comments have been raised by third parties.